xu2xulim/Space-Butler/Documentation/Micros/Custom Fields.md

 # Introduction

-- The base url is url specific to your instance of Space Bulter
+- - The base url is url specific to your instance of Space Bulter + `/customfields` (path for the micro...expected in coming release)

 # Description